 Report card of government actions on the TRC Recommendations.

 The CBC is keeping an up-to-date interactive report card, called Beyond 94, of the expectations and progress of each of the 94 recommendations.
 The screen shot below is the report card as of June 22; I encourage you to take a look at the site.
-Actually, I think the number completed may have moved to 14 with the parliamentary approval last week of #94, replacing the Oath of Citizenship to acknowledge Indigenous history.
+The number completed has just moved to 13 (out of 94) with the parliamentary approval last week of #94, replacing the Oath of Citizenship to acknowledge Indigenous history.
 In fact, June 2021 has been a good month for recommendations to move to the ‘Complete’ column.
 Hopefully this activity will only accelerate.

 One of the recommendations that passed Parliament this past week was #43, harmonizing Canada’s laws with the UN Declaration on the Rights of Indigenous Peoples (UNDRIP), which, I might add, was passed at the UN way back in September 2007 with a vote of 144 in favour, Australia, Canada, New Zealand, and U.S against [they’ve all now ratified it], and 11 abstentions.
 One redeeming outcome of such a long delay in Canada is that this new legislation was amended at the last minute to explicitly reject the doctrines of discovery and terra nullius (the conquerors giving themselves permission to claim any land not populated by ‘Christians’) as “racist, scientifically false, legally invalid, morally condemnable and socially unjust.”